-3. name, telephone number, and addresses of parents, legal guardian, or closest relative available in case of emergency;
+4. name, telephone number, and addresses of parents, legal guardian, or closest relative available in case of emergency;

-4. sex, race, height, weight, color of hair, color of eyes, identifying marks of the child and cultural background;
+5. sex, race, height, weight, color of hair, color of eyes, identifying marks and cultural background of the child;

-5. medical condition significant to the child's well-being;
+6. medical condition significant to the child's well-being, including allergies, current medications, and any assistive devices required by the child;

+7. a statement indicating whether or not the child was ever adopted, including the child’s age at the time of adoption and the child’s country of origin;

+8. a statement indicating whether or not the child is capable of self-preservation;

-6. name of the responsible social worker of the licensee;
+9. name of the responsible social worker of the licensee;

-7. name and phone number of the agency having custody of the child, if different from the licensee;
+10. name and phone number of the agency having custody of the child, if different from the licensee;